VAMDC/NodeSoftware/doc/source/importing.rst

 See *nodes/ExampleNode* for more examples of mappings and linefuncs.

+.. _dbupdate:

 How to update an existing database
 ==================================

 As long as your database schema has not changed, you can use this same rewrite mechanism to append new data to your database.
 Just run the rewriter on your new raw data, then use the *LOAD DATA INFILE* (MySQL) or equivalent again to import it into your database.

 An important limitation of *LOAD DATA INFILE* is that it will not change already existing rows.
 So you cannot update data in-place with this method (it is also not the purpose of this import system).

+For altering existing rows in the database, the standard SQL-command *UPDATE TABLE* will do the trick in most cases.

+Adding data in the form of new columns to existing tables, can be done as follows.
+Add the empty column using SQL *ALTER TABLE*, fill it with *UPDATE TABLE* and then add the corresponding field definition in your ``models.py`` and ``dictionaries.py`` to make the NodeSoftware aware of it.

 The underlying Django system comes with many third-party tools for helping you manage your database however.
 We recommend you look into Django-South (http://south.aeracode.org/).
 This Django-plugin allows you to write simple "migration" scripts for updating an existing database schema or do data conversions between different versions of a live database.